robenkleene/sidewinder/README.md

 #### Presets

+- **Export**: Export the notes dictionary as JSON (this can then be imported into a MIDI region using a MIDI generator or transformer that supports imports like [Middleware](https://github.com/robenkleene/middleware))
 - **R**: Read presets from a file
 - **W**: Write the presets to a file
 - **OW**: When toggled on, **W** will automatically write again to the same file